apache/fury-site/docs/object-serialization/cpp/security.md

 Add negative tests for the boundary as well as normal round trips.
 Verify that the configured reader rejects unexpected application types, excessive nesting, resource-limit violations, and malformed input.
-After a failed read, verify that a valid root can still be read with the reusable runtime.
+After a failed read, verify that a valid root can still be read with the same Fory instance.

-See [Configuration](configuration.md) for the complete option reference and [Type Registration](type-registration.md) for the runtime's registration API.
+See [Configuration](configuration.md) for the complete option reference and [Type Registration](type-registration.md) for the Fory registration API.